 And that’s what writing has done for me; put the color in my life.
 It’s the gift I give myself, and it is the gift I wish to share with you… in full blown color.

-Mary Campisi is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
-Mary also participates in the Linkshare affiliate program that earns advertising fees by linking to Kobo.com and BarnesandNoble.com.
+Mary Campisi participates in affiliate advertising programs designed to provide a means for sites to earn advertising fees by advertising and linking to the following: Amazon.com (Amazon Services LLC Associates Program), iBooks.com (Performance Horizon Group), and Kobo.com (LinkShare affiliate program).